MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- NoSearchFilesInStartMenu-Description-Begin -->
 <!-- Description-Source-ADMX -->

-- If you enable this policy setting the Start menu search box will not search for files.
+- If you enable this policy setting the Start menu search box won't search for files.

-- If you disable or do not configure this policy setting, the Start menu will search for files, unless the user chooses not to do so directly in Control Panel.
+- If you disable or don't configure this policy setting, the Start menu will search for files, unless the user chooses not to do so directly in Control Panel.

-- If you enable this policy, a "See more results" / "Search Everywhere" link will not be shown when the user performs a search in the start menu search box.
+- If you enable this policy, a "See more results" / "Search Everywhere" link won't be shown when the user performs a search in the start menu search box.
 <!-- NoSearchFilesInStartMenu-Description-End -->

 <!-- NoSearchFilesInStartMenu-Editable-Begin -->